gohugoio/hugo/content/en/render-hooks/headings.md

 ###### Attributes

-(`map`) The markdown attributes, available if you configure your site as follows:
+(`map`) The Markdown attributes, available if you configure your site as follows:

 {{< code-toggle file=hugo >}}
 [markup.goldmark.parser.attribute]